-- 4. Children who at the time of application are on the roll of the linked infant school, Wallisdean Infant School. - 5.
-Children living within the catchment area (see definition iv) of Wallisdean Junior School who at the time of application have a sibling (see definition v) on the roll of Wallisdean Junior School or the linked infant school, Wallisdean Infant School, who will still be on roll at the time of admission.
-[See 7 for additional children who may be considered under this criterion.] - 6.
-Other children living within the catchment area of Wallisdean Junior School. - 7.
-Children living outside the catchment area who at the time of application have a sibling (see definition v) on the roll of Wallisdean Junior School or the linked infant school, Wallisdean Infant School, who will still be on roll at the time of admission.
-[Where a sibling was allocated a place at Wallisdean Junior School or Wallisdean Infant School in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 5, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the school or the linked infant school under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced]. - 8.
+- 3. Children of staff (see definition iii) who have, (1) been employed at Wallisdean Infant School for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
+Children living in the catchment area (see definition iv) of Wallisdean Infant School who at the time of application have a sibling (see definition v) on the roll of Wallisdean Infant School or the linked junior school, Wallisdean Junior School, who will still be on roll at the time of admission.
+[See 6 for additional children who may be considered under this criterion.] - 5.
+Other children living in the catchment area of Wallisdean Infant School. - 6.
+Children living out of the catchment area of Wallisdean Infant School who at the time of application have a sibling (see definition v) on the roll of Wallisdean Infant School or the linked junior school, Wallisdean Junior School, who will still be on roll at the time of admission.
+[Where a sibling was allocated a place at Wallisdean Infant School or the linked junior school, Wallisdean Junior School, in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Wallisdean Infant School or the linked junior school, Wallisdean Junior School, under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced]. - 7.
 Other children.